estherrios2/TIME/README.md

 https://youtu.be/OqaQlwodN3U

 # Note:
-TIME project was developed by Anderson Roman, Leslie Soto, and Esther Rios for the ICOM4036 Course given by Professor Wilson Rivera.
+TIME project was developed by Anderson Roman, Leslie Soto, and Esther Rios for the ICOM4036 Course given by Professor Wilson Rivera at the University of Puerto Rico, Mayaguez Campus.